flutter/website/src/get-started/flutter-for/ios-devs.md

 There are a few things to note about this example in Flutter:

-* The [`ListView`] widget has a builder method, this operates in a similar way to the ForEach inside of SwiftUI's `List` struct
+* The [`ListView`] widget has a builder method.
+This operates in a similar way to the ForEach inside of SwiftUI's `List` struct

-* The `itemCount` parameter of the `ListView` dictates how many items need to be displayed and rendered by the `ListView`.
+* The `itemCount` parameter of the `ListView` dictates how many items the `ListView` displays.

-* The `itemBuilder` gets called with an index from (and including) 0, up to (and excluding) the item count—and must return a `Widget` instance per item.
+* The `itemBuilder` gets called with an index from (and including) 0, up to (and excluding) the item count.
+It must return a `Widget` instance per item.

 In this example, a [`ListTile`][] is returned for each item.
-The `ListTile` widget has some intrinsic properties like height and font-size that might be helpful in building a list.
+The `ListTile` widget has some properties like height and font-size that are helpful when building a list.
 However, you're able to return almost any widget that represents your data.